MicroEJ/docs/DeviceDeveloperGuide/devtools/mma/mma.rst

    Memory Map Analyzer Process

-In addition to the executable file, the MicroEJ platform generates a map file.
+In addition to the executable file, the MicroEJ Platform generates a map file.
 Double click on this file to open the Memory Map Analyzer.